helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 If you are having issues with using TSLRCM, I suggest you report the bugs you encountered and ask for help for solving your issues on the [TSLRCM forum on Deadly Stream](https://deadlystream.com/forum/4-tslrcm/).

+### How to install your mods on macOS or Linux?

+Unfortunately, I cannot directly help with modding the {% cite "KotOR" %} games on macOS or Linux, because I have only played the games on Windows.
+However, the {% cite "KotOR" %} games can be modded on macOS or Linux.

+For macOS, you may refer to [KOTOR Community Portal's guide for modding KotOR on macOS](https://kotor.neocities.org/modding/mod_builds/macos).

+For Linux, KOTOR Community Portal's modding guide [recommends](https://kotor.neocities.org/modding/mod_builds/k2/full#Linux_Players) installing mods on a case-insensitive file system, with VFAT recommended as an option by other users.
+Otherwise, you will need to rename a huge number of files.
+Additionally, the [FAQ page of KOTOR Community Portal's modding guide](https://kotor.neocities.org/modding/mod_builds/faq) notes that:

+> The Linux version on Steam (possibly also on GoG; this is unconfirmed) has two override folders, one in the main game directory and one in a "steamassets" folder.
+For the installation to function properly, all override files need to be placed into the override folder in this steamassets folder, and all executable installers need to be pointed to the steamassets folder as if it were the base installation directory.

-### How to install your mods on the Xbox/Android/iOS/Nintendo Switch/any other non-PC version of {% cite "KotOR" %} or {% cite "KotOR 2" %}?
+### How to install your mods on a console (Xbox/Nintendo Switch) or mobile (Android/iOS) version of {% cite "KotOR" %} or {% cite "KotOR 2" %}?

-Sorry, **I cannot help directly with modding the KotOR games on any console or mobile devices, because I only own the PC version of the {% cite "KotOR" %} games**.
+Sorry, **I cannot directly help with modding the {% cite "KotOR" %} games on any console or mobile devices, because I only own the PC version of the {% cite "KotOR" %} games**.
 I make no promises that I will port my KotOR mods for those platforms specifically either.

-Some of my mods require TSLPatcher to install to make the mod work properly, especially if you also want to use other mods in addition to my mods and for {% cite "KotOR 2" %}, The Sith Lords Restored Content Mod.
+Some of my mods require installers, namely TSLPatcher or HoloPatcher, to make the mods work properly, especially if you want to use other mods in addition to my mods and for {% cite "KotOR 2" %}, The Sith Lords Restored Content Mod.
 Simply copying and pasting files from my mod to your game's directory does NOT guarantee my mod will work as intended, and you may encounter bugs that could possibly game-breaking.

 For Android and iOS users, I suggest referring to the [KotOR Community Portal's modding guide](https://kotor.neocities.org/modding/), specifically their general instructions in their mobile mod builds.
 See [this page for {% cite "KotOR 1" %}](https://kotor.neocities.org/modding/mod_builds/k1/full_mobile#General_Instructions) and [this page for {% cite "KotOR 2" %}](https://kotor.neocities.org/modding/mod_builds/k2/full_mobile#General_Instructions).